JAORMX/deet.blog/content/posts/deets-first-day.md

 ---
 ### The main day!

 After months of waiting the day was finally here.
 We went to pick up Deet!
-Must say that it has been maybe the most exciting day in our journey so far and after all misfortune there was this year, this day felt somehow very special.
+Must say that it has been maybe the most exciting day in our journey so far and after all misfortune, there was this year because of the pandemics and all, this day felt somehow very special.

 ***